 Alternatively, you could use a content sharing network to find relevant pieces.
 One such network is GrowthHackers.

 Personally, I discovered that creating content from scratch is much easier than curating content.
 It’s time consuming to read and digest that much material on a regular basis.
-It’s not a good strategy for lazy bloggers or content marketers.
+It’s not a good strategy for lazy bloggers or for content marketing, in general.